Anirudh-Swaminathan/3d_euclidean_planning/README.md

 These are the main, final files for the project.

-- src/main.py           -> The main.py file which contains the final implementation of my planning algorithm in the given 3D continuous space
+- src/main.py           -> The main.py file which contains the final implementation of my planning algorithm in the given 3D continuous space.
+This is a copy of main_astar.py
 - src/main_astar.py     -> The main file that uses the A\* class file to run the implementation of the A\* algorithm on the given environments
 - src/main_original.py  -> A copy of the original file provided to us, in case I make any mistakes
 - src/Planner.py        -> Provided file that houses all the classes of all the different planners.
-This includes A\*, sample greedy planner, sample greedy planer with collision checking and RRT\* planner.
+This includes A\*, sample greedy planner and sample greedy planer with collision checking.
+- src/main_ompl.py      -> The main file that uses the OMPLPlanner.py to plan the RRT\* algorithm using the OMPL library.
+- src/OMPLPlanner.py    -> The file that houses the RRTStarPlanner class file to implement OMPL library code for planning.

 ### Auxillary Source Files

 These are the auxillary source files that I implemented to build my final solution.

 - src/main_collision.py   -> This file uses collision checking on the given greedy algorithm file
+- src/main_greedy.py      -> This file just implements the provided greedy algorithm as a very raw baseline.

 ### Extra Source Files